rtlabs-com/p-net/doc/additional_linux_details.rst

    snmpget -v1 -c public 192.168.0.50 1.3.6.1.2.1.1.4.0
    snmpset -v1 -c private 192.168.0.50 1.3.6.1.2.1.1.4.0 s "My new sys contact"

+If you enable debug logging in the p-net stack, the two last commands will cause entries in the p-net log.

 See :ref:`network-topology-detection` for more details on SNMP.